-- Determine whether the materials provide learning objectives at the lesson level and whether the objectives build towards three-dimensional objectives for the larger learning sequence. - Determine whether the assessments obtain accurate measures of what students are learning to guide the instructional process. - o Compare to the instructional objective and the associated three dimensions. - Determine how the formative assessment process is included to provide diagnostic feedback to teachers and students during the course of instruction. - Document when and how formative assessment process contains multiple component tasks (e.g., a set of interrelated questions) incorporating three dimensions - Individual SEPs, DCIs, or CCCs may individually be present in each of the various components of an assessment task within the formative process, but, together, they help diagnose what students know and can do at the intersection of the three dimensions, related to the targeted learning objective. - Do not look only at single items, but at the collection of formative processes and tasks throughout each learning sequence.
-Evidence should characterize the larger picture and focus on the formative assessment tasks across the sequence not just evaluating on single tasks. - Do not pull evidence for items assessing outside of the grade-band three dimensions. - Do not focus on supports for interpreting assessments or for informing instruction, as these are covered in Gateway 3, Criterion 2.
+- Determine whether the materials provide learning objectives at the lesson level and whether the objectives build towards three-dimensional objectives for the larger learning sequence. - Determine whether the assessments obtain accurate measures of what students are learning to guide the instructional process. - Compare to the instructional objective and the associated three dimensions. - Determine how the formative assessment process is included to provide diagnostic feedback to teachers and students during the course of instruction. - Document when and how formative assessment processes contain multiple-component tasks (e.g., a set of interrelated questions) incorporating three dimensions. - Individual SEPs, DCIs, or CCCs may individually be present in each of the various components of an assessment task within the formative process, but, together, they help diagnose what students know and can do at the intersection of the three dimensions, related to the targeted learning objective. - Do not look only at single items, but at the collection of formative processes and tasks throughout each learning sequence.
+Evidence should characterize the larger picture and focus on the formative assessment tasks across the sequence, not just evaluating single tasks.